What do Emma Watson, Pharrell Williams and Will.i.am all have in common?

 So that’s it for this post; feeling inspired?

-With sustainability a “growing priority” for young customers, we believe all of these eight brands are paving the way for a future where eco-friendly shopping reigns supreme.
+With sustainability a “growing priority” for young customers, we believe all of these marketing tactics are paving the way for a future where eco-friendly shopping reigns supreme.

-But, aside from their philanthropic endeavours, there’s another reason we applaud them: for their power to tell their brand’s story.
+But, aside from their philanthropic endeavours, there’s another reason we applaud the brands featured in this post: for their power to tell their brand’s story.

 Not every brand will have the time, resources or room to focus all of its efforts into corporate social responsibility and/or sustainable fashion, but—if nothing else—we hope this post offers valuable insight into how all marketers can go about communicating their brand’s core values in an interesting, inspirational and innovative way.